prebid/Prebid.js/modules/hadronRtdProvider.md

-## Audigent Halo Real-time Data Submodule
+## Audigent Hadron Real-time Data Submodule

 Audigent is a next-generation, 1st party data management platform and the world’s first "data agency", powering the programmatic landscape and DTC